lmscalice/workshop-app/README.md

 # WorkshopApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.2.
+Project was created as part of an Angular Boot Camp.

 ## Development server